assist-project/so-many-fuzzers-artifact/INSTALL.md

 ```
 `>output`

 OK, the campaign is running.
-Give SymCC some times to expose the vulnerability… After 15 minutes, the container should have finished, you can now compute the overview and .csv file with the command:
+Give SymCC some time to expose the vulnerability.
+After about 15 minutes, the container should have finished.
+You can now compute the overview and .csv file with the command:

 ```
-perl ${WORKPATH}/benchmark/suites-management/script/print_campaign_overview.pl  -input=${WORKPATH}/test/uip-overflow/
+perl ${WORKPATH}/src/suites-management/script/print_campaign_overview.pl  -input=${WORKPATH}/test/uip-overflow/
 ```
 `>output`
 ```